 – Integrated education: activities and discussions that range from building self-confidence, honing determination and perseverance, community development and stewardship, and intersections of skateboarding with art/music.

-– Opportunities for all children and youth to participate: accessibility to programming for all children and youth, regardless of race, colour, gender, national origin, age, religion, creed, disability, sexual orientation, gender identity, or gender expression.
+– Opportunities for all children and youth to participate: through outreach and subsidies, we provide accessibility to programming for all children and youth, regardless of race, colour, gender, national origin, age, religion, creed, disability, sexual orientation, gender identity, or gender expression.

 – Establishing a grid for social justice: through discussion and action, demonstrating social responsibility and providing opportunities to become involved in worthwhile causes, both locally and in the global community.

 We hope to encourage the next generation of skaters in the city by providing a fun, safe learning environment to acquire and develop skills.
 For beginners, the focus is on proper stance, pushing, turning, and general board control.
 We also discuss and apply basic terminology.
-After that, we introduce going up and down ramps, adding turns, and learning to shift weight.
+Basic skills are honed, such as going up and down ramps, adding turns, and learning to shift weight.
 Everyone progresses at a different rate, and while some elements may come easily, others might be more challenging.
 Once the fundamentals are established and practiced, we move on to tricks, starting with the ollie.
 Advanced participants will have an opportunity to refine the basic tricks and learn to combine them, as well as grinds, slides, and transition skating.

 Through the lens of skateboarding, kids will also learn about creative problem-solving, fostering leadership skills, and community involvement.
-I have personally witnessed the benefits that this art/sport has had on kids, and the positive ripple effects that become apparent in other areas of their lives.
 Skateboarding is difficult, yet inherently noncompetitive, and therefore teaches perseverance, instils confidence, and is conducive to a healthy, active lifestyle.

 In addition to the instructors providing guidance and mentorship, we want to empower youth to become mentors themselves.
-Many of the participants we have worked with have returned to camp upon entering adolescence to volunteer as Counsellors in Training.
+Many of the participants we have worked with have returned to camp as volunteer councillors.
 With Impact, we will provide volunteers with training on our policies and procedures, and encourage these young people to demonstrate active positive role-modelling to the participants.
-We believe that the effects of loving community instilled across a wide age-range will serve to enhance the sense of belonging, support, and responsibility felt by participants.
+We believe that the effects of shared community instilled across a wide age-range will serve to enhance the sense of belonging, support, and responsibility felt by participants.

 Yash grew up in the East York neighbourhood of Toronto, discovering skateboarding at age 12.
 At this time there was no infrastructure for skateboarding in the city, leaving only school yards, parking lots, and other low traffic areas to learn and develop skills.
 A small community of skateboarders did exist in East York, and when their efforts were focused and targeted, skateboarding slowly began to get noticed.
 The East York Skateboard Park was constructed after many years of petitioning and lobbying, and a wave of new skateboarders emerged as a result.
 The park is responsible for growing and strengthening the skateboarding community in the east end, and in the 10 years since its construction, several other parks have popped up in and around Toronto.
-More recently, the Toronto Skateboarding Committee has been established, providing a direct link from the skate community to the decision-makers within the city.
+In recent years, the Toronto Skateboarding Committee has been integral to the growth and well-being of our infrastructure, providing a direct link from the skate community to the decision-makers within the city.